iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## Why is it Built on Ethereum?

 Ethereum provides the smart contracts to send requests to iexec.
-Ethereum is also in major need of off-chain computation and storage capabilities to complement its smart contract capabilities, so this iexec app helps to gill those resource gaps.
+Ethereum is also in major need of off-chain computation and storage capabilities to complement its smart contract capabilities, so this iexec app helps to fill those resource gaps.

 ## Why does it use iexec?